 Once your CSV file is mapped and created, you can monitor the data that is being ingested through it.
-For more information on monitoring dataflows, see the tutorial on monitoring streaming dataflows.
+For more information on monitoring data ingestion, see the tutorial on monitoring data ingestion.

 By following this tutorial, you have successfully mapped a flat CSV file to an XDM schema and ingested it into Platform.
 This data can now be used by downstream Platform services such as Real-time Customer Profile.
 See the overview for Real-time Customer Profile for more information.